SherG/s2/blog/2fa-security.md

 Once you set up your key with a participating online service, no none can access your account without your physical key.
 This provides powerful protection against phishing among other remote attacks.

-This promotional video from Yubico explains how their keys work.

 SaaS providers that allow you to use physical U2F keys include:

 * Google